 Shoulder impingement results from the bone on the top of your shoulder (the acromion) pinching the tendons nearby as you lift your arm.

-Ask your doctor or a physio for confirmation as we cannot diagnose but they are the 3 most likely explanations and a combination of Atrogel® applied externally 2-4 times a day and Atrosan®' internally to reduce the inflammation would be the best natural options.
+Do ask your Doctor or a physio for confirmation as we cannot diagnose but they are the 3 most likely explanations and a combination of Atrogel® applied externally 2-4 times a day and Atrosan® internally to reduce the inflammation would be the best natural options.